THE YACHT

 Fixed equipment on masts.

-The main has four Lewmar halyard, reefing and Cunningham winches (sizes 30-40"), a Harken Battcar system for the full batten main, a trysail track, two spinnaker boom bells on track, reef hooks, stainless steel guards for the lanterns, steps to the spreaders and a Firdell radar reflector half way between the spreaders and the mast head.
-The mizzen has three Lewmar 16" winches, brackets for the wind generator and the radar/foghorn and, at the foot, a rope coil for 100 meters of 16 mm rope.
+The main has four halyard, reefing and Cunningham winches (three 2012-new Harkens, two 35 STCs and one 16, plus a reconditioned Lewmar 40ST), a Harken Battcar system for the full batten main, a trysail track, two spinnaker boom bells on track, reef hooks, stainless steel guards for the navigation lights, fixed steps to the spreaders and folding steps (new 2012) between the spreaders and the masthead.
+The mizzen has three Lewmar 16" winches, brackets for the wind generator and the radar/foghorn and, at the foot, a rope coil with 100 meters of 16 mm rope.
+There are also folding mast steps up to the wind generator level.
 Both mastheads are naturally fitted with various antennas and lights and both masts have deck lights on the lower side of the spreaders.
-There are several large wooden cleats at the foot of both masts.
+There are several large wooden (teak) cleats at the foot of both masts (all replaced in November 2011).

 The standing rigging

-is of 1x19 stainless steel wire with Norseman terminals, except for the head stay which has a swaged masthead terminal and a Sta-lock lower terminal integrated in the Harken Unit 2 furler’s drum.
-All stays, shrouds and fittings (including terminals) were renewed in 2002, some again in 2010.
-The rigging screws are of bronze with toggles at the lower ends.
+is of 1x19 stainless steel wire with Norseman terminals at the main mast, except for the head stay which has a swaged masthead terminal and a Sta-lock lower terminal integrated in the Harken Unit 2 furler’s drum.
+All stays, shrouds and fittings of the main mast (including terminals) were renewed in 2002 and inspected (terminals opened) in January 2012.
+The head stay was replaced by a new one in November 2011.
+All shrouds and stays of the mizzen were replaced in 2011-12, with wires ending in swaged terminals.
+The turnbuckles are of bronze with toggles at the lower ends.
 The head stay has toggles at both ends.
 The split main mast backstay has adjustment screws with handles on both parts.
-There are shroud rollers of aluminum on forward lowers and main shrouds.
+There are shroud rollers of aluminium on the forward and aft lowers and the cap shrouds of the main.

 The running rigging